Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Shares CFDs.
 Global share CFDs are available from over 20 different countries.
 This includes shares listed on exchanges in the United States, Germany, the UK, France and more.
-Some of the most popular share market CFDs are CapitaLand, Keppel, SGX, Facebook, Apple and Alphabet.
+Some of the most popular share market CFDs are Facebook, Apple and Alphabet.

 - Forex CFDs.
 You can trade foreign exchange markets (forex) on the Plus500 platform and pay no commissions on your activity.
 You can access leverage up to 1:300 and even test your strategy across multiple currency pairs on a demo account before going live.

 - Index CFDs.
-There are dozens of indices available to trade on the Plus500 platform, acting as a key diversification for your investments.
-Pick from Singapore 25, the S&P 500, the Italy 40 and many more.
+There are dozens of indices to trade using the Plus500 platform, acting as a key diversification for your investments.
+Pick from the USA 500, the UK 100 and many more.

 - Commodities CFDs.
 Trade a number of commodity market CFDs on leverage.
 Popular commodities markets available on the Plus500 platform include gold, silver and oil.

 - ETF CFDs.
-Trade CFDs that track the price of some of the most popular Exchange Traded Funds (ETFs) such as the VXX volatility index.
+Trade CFDs that track the price of some of the most popular Exchange Traded Funds (ETFs) such as the iShares MSCI Ireland ETF.
 Access ETF markets with low spreads and free stops and limits on all ETF CFD orders.

 - Options CFDs.
 Call or put option CFDs are available on markets such as the Dax 30, S&P 500, CAC 40, MIB 40, and the AEX 25.
 No commissions are charged as you’re still trading CFDs and not holding the underlying asset itself.